 A nurse aide must successfully complete the nurse aide training and competency evaluation program and may be a nursing student, medication aide or employed through a nursing pool that provides nursing or nursing-related services to a resident in a nursing facility, excluding:

 - licensed health professionals

 - volunteers providing the nursing or nursing-related services without monetary compensation

-- hired by the resident or family to sit with the resident and who does not perform nursing or nursing-related services.
+- those hired by the resident or family to sit with the resident and do not perform nursing or nursing-related services.